BY: MARY ANN STEINER

 The Catholic health ministry has a sacred legacy in carrying out the corporal works of mercy.
 We are blessed to feed people who are hungry, provide drink to people who are thirsty, welcome strangers to a new land and care for people who are sick or wounded.
 Catholic health care's other legacy — ministering by the principles of social justice — calls us to attend to social determinants of health so we are not only responding to hunger and thirst with one serving of food and one glass of water at a time, but also changing hearts, opening minds, advocating for policies, preserving resources, protecting the environment and honoring God's people with what they need to lead full and rewarding lives.

 World Water Day is Friday, March 22.
 Drink deeply from a glass of clean water.
 Take a very short shower.
-And check out CHA's prayer and video for World Water Day at www.chausa.org/environment.
+And check out CHA's prayer for World Water Day at www.chausa.org/environment.

 Copyright © 2019 by the Catholic Health Association of the United States